Is your Life Insurance policy subject to inheritance tax?

 As you have learnt so far, trusts are a useful tool to help reduce or avoid inheritance tax.

-There are several types of trusts, each serving different purposes and having distinct tax implications.
+There are several types of trusts that can help you avoid or reduce inheritance tax.
+Each of these options serves different purposes and has distinct tax implications.

-It is important to understand that trusts, tax, and estate planning are complex areas, and professional advice is highly recommended.
+It is important to understand that trusts, taxes, and estate planning are complex areas, and professional advice is highly recommended.

 Here are some examples of the different types of trusts: